 The GDRT-2 has four core subtests, each of which measures an important reading skill.
 The four subtests are: Letter/Word Identification, Phonetic Analysis, Reading Vocabulary, and Meaningful Reading.
 The three supplemental subtests, Listening Vocabulary, Rapid Naming, and Phonological Awareness, measure skills that many researchers and clinicians think have important roles in the diagnosis or teaching of developmental readers or children with dyslexia.

 The GDRT-2 was normed in 2001-2002 on a sample of 1,018 students ages 6 through 18.
 The normative sample was stratified to correspond to key demographic variables (i.e., race, gender and geographic region).
 The reliabilities of the test are high; all average internal consistency reliabilities for the composites are .94 or above.
-Other major improvements include: Studies showing the absence of culture, gender, race, and disability bias have been added, and several validity studies have been conducted, including a comparison of the Wechsler Intelligence Scale for Children-Third Edition (WISC-III) to the GDRT-2.
+Other major improvements include the addition of studies showing the absence of culture, gender, race, and disability bias, and several validity studies have been conducted, including a comparison of the Wechsler Intelligence Scale for Children-Third Edition (WISC-III) to the GDRT-2.